ASRAAM: Characteristics

 ASRAAM is a high speed, extremely manoeuvrable, heat-seeking, air-to-air missile.
 Built by MBDA UK, it is designed as a "fire-and-forget" missile.
 ASRAAM is intended to detect and launch against targets at much longer ranges, as far as early versions of the AMRAAM, in order to shoot down the enemy long before it closes enough to be able to fire its own weapons.
 In this respect the ASRAAM shares more in common with the AMRAAM than other IR missiles, although it retains high manoeuvrability.
 To provide the needed power, the ASRAAM is built on a 16.51 cm (6½ inch) diameter rocket motor compared with Sidewinder's (AIM-9M and X) and IRIS-T's 12.7 cm (5-inch) motors (which trace their history to the 1950s unguided Zuni rocket).
 This gives the ASRAAM more thrust.

 The main improvement is a new 128×128 resolution imaging infrared focal plane array (FPA) seeker manufactured by Hughes before they were acquired by Raytheon.
 This seeker has a long acquisition range, high countermeasures resistance, approximately 90-degree off-boresight lock-on capability, and the possibility to designate specific parts of the targeted aircraft (like cockpit, engines, etc.).
-The ASRAAM also has a LOAL (Lock-on after launch) ability which is a distinct advantage when the missile is carried in an internal bay such as in the F-35 Lightning II.
+The ASRAAM also has a LOAL (Lock-on after launch) ability (as do the AIM-9X and IRIS-T) which is a distinct advantage when the missile is carried in an internal bay such as in the F-35 Lightning II.
 However in 2012 the requirement for ASRAAM internal carriage on the F-35 was dropped, and the aircraft now uses external carriage only.
 The ASRAAM warhead is triggered either by laser proximity fuse or impact.
 A laser proximity fuse was selected because RF fuses are vulnerable to EW intervention from enemy jammers.
 The increased diameter of ASRAAM also provides space for increased computing power, and so improved counter counter-measure capabilities compared with other dogfighting missiles such as AIM-9X.